Track and field programs guide

 Only high school and junior high athletes are eligible for interscholastic competition.

-Kings athletes of elementary-school age will not be eligible for interscholastic competition and will only be able to compete in meets as part of the Missing Element track club, with the approval of Missing Element coaches.
+Kings athletes of elementary-school age will not be eligible for interscholastic competition and will only be able to compete in meets as part of the Missing Element Track Club, with the approval of Missing Element coaches.
 They will wear Missing Element uniforms when they compete in such meets.

 Kings athletes of junior high and high school age may compete, with the approval of Missing Element track coaches, (i) in interscholastic meets or (ii) in club (AAU, USATF, or other sanction as determined by Missing Element coaches) track meets.
 When competing in club meets, they will wear Missing Element uniforms.
 When competing in interscholastic meets, they will wear Kings uniforms.